nifty-oss/website/docs/quickstart.md

 Commands:
   burn      Burn an asset
-  mint
-  create    Create an asset
-  decode    Get an asset account's data and decode it approve   Set a delegate on an asset with specific roles lock      Lock an asset, preventing any actions to be performed on it revoke    Revoke a delegate from an asset transfer  Transfer an asset to a new holder unlock    Unlock an asset, allowing actions to be performed on it help      Print this message or the help of the given subcommand(s)
+  mint      Create an asset with extensions create    Create a basic asset without extensions decode    Get an asset account's data and decode it approve   Set a delegate on an asset with specific roles lock      Lock an asset, preventing any actions to be performed on it revoke    Revoke a delegate from an asset transfer  Transfer an asset to a new owner unlock    Unlock an asset, allowing actions to be performed on it help      Print this message or the help of the given subcommand(s)